wp-plugins/robo-gallery/readme.txt

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status

+= How to use multi-category functionality of the gallery? =

+In our gallery we implemented multi-categories structure.
+Every gallery category could have child and parent gallery, which you can manually define in gallery settings

 = How to change color of the gallery interface elements? =